leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 published: false
 ---

-[As usual,](https://avoidboringpeople.substack.com/p/avoid-boring-people-even-more-in "2019") we'll end off the year with a summary and reflection.
-I'll give an update both on the newsletter as well as my personal life:
+[As usual,](https://avoidboringpeople.substack.com/p/avoid-boring-people-even-more-in "2019") we'll end off with a reflection on the year.
+I'll give an update on both the newsletter as well as my personal life:

 1. 5 favourite free articles, 5 favourite subscriber articles, and 5 favourite links
 2. Reflecting on the newsletter